Policy and Procedure #409.0, Licensed Child Care in Schools

 4. manage the operations of the before and after school care program;

-8. provide a program that positively impacts on children’s learning and development; and
+10. ensure that the program positively impacts on children’s learning and development;

-9. be familiar with the content in the Child Care in Schools: A Guide to Creating Effective Partnerships to promote collaborative relationships and strengthen partnerships and for additional resources.
+11. be familiar with the content in the Child Care in Schools: A Guide to Creating Effective Partnerships to promote collaborative relationships and strengthen partnerships and for additional resources; and

 3.4 Before and After Care Program Site Supervisors shall:

-1. share information pertaining to serious occurrences with the principal or designate;
+2. share information pertaining to serious occurrences with the principal or designate prior to a notice being posted for ten days as per Ministry requirements;

-5. invite the principal or designate to the before and after school care program’s parent advisory committee meetings;
+7. invite the principal or designate to attend the before and after school care program’s parent meetings;

-8. ensure all before and after school care program staff members are aware of their responsibility to comply with the school code of conduct and the Caring and Safe Schools policy and procedures;
+10. ensure all before and after school care program staff members are aware of their responsibility to comply with the school code of conduct and the Caring and Safe Schools policy and procedures; and

-11. adopt quality assessment procedures that support and encompass quality before and after school care programs, including, but not limited to, Raising The Bar, Professional Development and School Age Care Environmental Rating Scale.
+11. utilize quality assessment procedures/tools that support and encompass quality before and after school care programs.

 3.5 The Coordinator of Child care and Community Services shall:

-1. with the support of principals, determine the need for new before and after school care programs in each school location;
+1. with the support of principals, determine the need for new before and after school care programs in each school location as per Ministry requirements;

 2. ensure that all before and after school care program operators and supervisors are aware of their responsibilities throughout the school year;